LoFP LoFP / t1550

 automated processes that uses terraform may lead to false positives.

-aws administrators or automated processes might regularly assume roles for legitimate administrative purposes and to perform periodic tasks such as data backups, updates, or deployments.
+aws administrators or automated processes might regularly assume roles for legitimate administrative purposes. aws services might assume roles to access aws resources as part of their standard operations. automated workflows might assume roles to perform periodic tasks such as data backups, updates, or deployments.

 custom applications may leverage the kerberos protocol. filter as needed.